KrazyOtaku/Nino-Nakano/README.md

 Make sure to edit the start and restart bats to your needs.
 Note: the restart bat requires that User account control be disabled.

-For queries or any issues regarding the bot please open an issue ticket or visit us at [Cutiepii Support](https://t.me/Cutiepii_Support)
+For queries or any issues regarding the bot please open an issue ticket or visit us at [Dragon Ball Chat](https://t.me/Dragon_Ball_Chat)
 ## How to setup on Heroku
 For starters click on this button